Bruce H. Winkelman

 “Insurance Coverage Issues in Environmental, Toxic Tort and Coverage Litigation,” 42 CPCU Journal 2 (1988)

-Out of the office, Bruce is an avid photographer and enjoys kayaking, hiking and cooking.
-He is also an eternal optimist, as evidenced by his almost fanatical devotion to Cal Bears football.
-Bruce has served as a board member for a non-profit that assisted disadvantaged high school students to develop entrepreneurial skills and coaches Little League.
-He resides in Berkeley with his wife and three children.
+Out of the office, Bruce is an avid fine-art and landscape photographer and enjoys hiking and cooking.
+His eternal optimism is evidenced by his almost fanatical devotion to California Golden Bears football.
+Bruce has served as a board member for a non-profit that assisted disadvantaged high school students to develop entrepreneurial skills and coached Little League.